enigplay/enig/doc/benchmarking.md

 Benchmarking
 ============

-Raptoreum Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Enig Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Raptoreum Core, the benchmarks can be run with:
+After compiling Enig Core, the benchmarks can be run with:

-    src/bench/bench_raptoreum
+    src/bench/bench_enig

 The output will look similar to:
 ```